Accessible filming locations to visit in the UK

 “The majority of the gardens are wheelchair-friendly and along an accessible route that takes in most areas.
 The Garden’s Café and Gallery Café are fully accessible with indoor and outdoor seating.
 There is a good provision of accessible toilets around the site and courtesy wheelchairs and mobility scooters available to hire free of charge.
 There is a volunteer-run buggy shuttle service and several benches and sitting areas throughout the gardens.
 Dyffryn House is open daily and is fully accessible on the ground floor, with a lift to access the first floor rooms.
 The heated glasshouse in the Walled Garden has level access and assistance dogs are welcome in all areas.”

 Other filming locations you can visit from Doctor Who include Roald Dahl Plass, in the city centre, which features regularly in the series and The National Museum of Wales.
-The museum appeared as Henry Van Statten’s exhibition hall in Dalek and the International Gallery in Planet of the Dead, as well as the exterior of Professor Lazuras’ office in The Lazurus Experiment.
+The museum appeared as Henry Van Statten’s exhibition hall in Dalek and the International Gallery in Planet of the Dead, as well as the exterior of Professor Lazarus’ office in The Lazarus Experiment.

 Outlander is a TV drama series based on the historical time travel Outlander novels by Diana Gabaldon.
 The story follows a married World War Two nurse who in 1945 finds herself transported back to Scotland in 1743, where she meets a Highland warrior and becomes entangled in the Jacobite risings.